Effect of Ir growth pressure on the domain wall dynamics in Ta/Pt/Co/Ir/Ta stacks: Results

 \subsubsection{Static magnetic characterization}

 We start by describing the $\pir$ dependence of the static magnetic properties as determined using PMOKE and SQUID via magnetization loops at room temperature with fields applied in-plane and out-of-plane, respectively.
 Fig. \ref{fig:Hist-SQUID-MOKE}(a) shows the loop obtained by PMOKE microscopy, where the Kerr signal is computed as the average value of the intensity of the whole set of pixels that form each image, that in our case corresponds to an areas of 0.187 mm$^2$.
 Typical snapshots are shown in the three insets for different fields, showing that the magnetization reversal is practically dominated by the nucleation and growth of domains.
 From these results, the coercive and saturation fields ($\hcoer$ and $\hsat$), shown in Fig. \ref{fig:Hist-SQUID-MOKE}(b) and \ref{fig:Hist-SQUID-MOKE}(c) , were obtained.
 Since the sample possesses strong perpendicular magnetic anisotropy (PMA), the values of $\hcoer$ and $\hsat$ differ by a maximum of 1 mT, indicating an almost square hysteresis loop.
-We observe an increase with $\pir$ of $\hcoer$ and $\hsat$ for low $\pir$ which tends to saturate at $\pir \approx 10$ mTorr.
-The value of $\ms$ for a bulk Co system is 1440 kA/m, and all our samples present lower values.
-This may be related to the chemical intermixing at the interfaces affecting the dead layers~\cite{2023JMMM..58771339D}.
-A decrease of the dead layer thickness with increasing $\pir$ at the Co/Ir interface is consistent with the saturation behavior of $\ms$ and $\keff$ (see Fig. \ref{fig:Hist-SQUID-MOKE}).
-Moreover, the similar trend between these quantities and $\rho$ (see Fig.\ref{fig:RX}) highlights the link between the magnetic and interfacial properties.
+We observe an increase of $\hcoer$ and $\hsat$ with $\pir$ for low which tends to saturate at $\pir \approx 10$ mTorr.

-In Fig. \ref{fig:Hist-SQUID-MOKE}(d) and Fig. \ref{fig:Hist-SQUID-MOKE}(e) we show the saturation magnetization $\ms$ and the effective anisotropy constant $\keff$ respectively, both obtained from the SQUID hysteresis loops.
-An increase of both $\ms$ and $\keff$ with $\pir$ can be seen at low $\pir$, and both parameters saturate at $\pir \approx 10$ mTorr.

-In summary, $\hcoer$, $\hsat$, $\ms$ and $\keff$ display a very similar dependence to $\pir$, all increasing with $\pir$ unitl an apparent saturation at $\pir\approx 10$ mTorr.
-As a reference, we also show the value of the saturation magnetization expected for a bulk sample and the results of Ref.\cite{Art-PRB99-Shahbazi} corresponding to a similar stack at a lower value of $\pir$.